Fight With Knowledge Not Fear

 Carrie’s Story Is Why This Matters

-Dense tissue masked the cancer until she found it herself.
+Dense tissue masked the cancer until she discovered it herself.

 This happens to thousands of women every year.